archanatanwar/APP/ReadMe.txt

 This class is responsible for :
 -- Returning a City Area Card for the specific city.
 -- Maintain consistency so that no card is given twice.
+-- Perform action according to the city selected.

 GameEngine.java
-It is the main class for the Game Package.
+Driver class of the game application.
 This class is responsible for :
--- Controls the execution of the entire game.
+--Execution of the entire game.
--- Creates object for Player and Region Class.
+--Creation of objects for Player and Region Class.
--- Saves and Load XML file to/from class objects
+--Saving and Loading XML file to/from class objects.

 NewGame.java
-This class is used to create GUI.
+An object of this class is created when Player click on the button "Start New Game".
 This class is responsible for :
--- Showing Players, Regions and other Information in GUI.
+--Initialization of GUI elements.
--- Populate objects of the Player Class.
+--Populate objects of the Player Class.
+--Placing minions in the default area.
+--Display of City Area Card according corresponding to selected.
+--Display of Personality Card according to selected.

 Pair.java
 This class is a utility class.
 This class is responsible for :
--- Returning two values from single function i.e. color and list of player class.
+--Returning two values from single function i.e. color and list of player class.

 PersonalityCards.java
 This class is used to assign personalities to the Players.